B2B Recipe

 Create Products#

-Create products using the REST APIs.
+Create the products using the REST APIs.

 Add Products to Sales Channel#